-Fieldbus devices send alarm notifications or trend reports to a Master Device typically using this type of communication.
+This type of communication is typically used by fieldbus devices to send alarm notifications or trend reports to a Master Device.
 This type of communication is a queued, unscheduled, user initiated communication between one and many other devices.

 Publisher/Subscriber VCR Type